- Free reply within 15 minutes during business hours

 Using your Hebrew document abroad

-By the time your file has passed through every gate of this pipeline, the destination Hebrew counter is being handed exactly the format their internal checklists expect.
+First-pass acceptance by the destination Hebrew authority is the metric we optimise the whole pipeline against, and it is the metric we hit on the overwhelming majority of files.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

 FAQ